-Comptroller DiNapoli explores the benefits of New York's 529 College Savings Program with Upromise's George Makras.
+Comptroller DiNapoli explores the benefits of New York's 529 College Savings Program.
 To learn more about the program, or to open an account, use the links in the right hand column of this page.

 College costs are increasing at about twice the rate of inflation.
 Historically speaking, colleges and universities have increased their fees between 5 percent and 8 percent per year.
 This means that a public institution charging $13,600 a year (including tuition, room and board) today may see tuition increase to $29,400 or more in 10 years.